microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 ---
 # Using WebAssemblies to execute non JavaScript code in VS Code Web

-[VS Code for the Web](https://vscode.dev/) is around for a while now and it was always our goal to provide more than simple code editing features in vscode.dev.
-The biggest challenges to support more phases of the edit / compile / debug cycle for languages other than JavaScript and TypeScript are:
+[VS Code for the Web](https://vscode.dev/) is around for a while now and it was always our goal to support the edit / compile / debug cycle even for languages different than JavaScript and TypeScript.
+To do so we must to be able to execute (and therefore debug) the code.
+To, for example run Python code in a browser, we need an execution engine that allows use to run the [Python](https://www.python.org/) interpreter.
+These language runtimes are usually written in C/C++.

-- having language smarts support through language servers.
-- being able to execute and debug the code.

-Today the first item gets partly addressed by generic language supports like [AnyCode](https://marketplace.visualstudio.com/items?itemName=ms-vscode.anycode).
-In the future we will see [GitHub Copilt](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) being available in the Web which further reduces the need to get a specific language server running in the Web.

 The [WebAssembly](https://webassembly.org/) technology can be used to execute code other than JavaScript in a web browser.
-So we decided to explore how far we can get with WebAssemblies today.
-Our goals where as follows:
+So we decided to explore how far we can get with WebAssemblies today to get Python code executed in a browser.

-- we should be able to run the code we compile to WebAssembly inside VS Code without modifying it.
-- the executed code should have access to the files in the opened workspace.
-- standard input and output should be nicely integrated into VS Code's terminal.
-- the WebAssembly code should be distributed as a normal VS Code extension.

-To make things concrete we decided to try to get [Python](https://www.python.org/) code executed in a browser.
 Luckily the Python team already started working on compiling [CPython to WASM](https://github.com/brettcannon/cpython-wasi-build/releases) and we happily piggybacked on their effort.
 The outcome of the exploration can be seen in the screen cast below:

 ![Execute a Python file in VS Code for the Web](./run-python-file.gif)

 Doesn't really look different to executing Python code in VS Code desktop.
 So why is this cool?

 - the Python code (`app.py` and `hello.py`) is actually hosted in a [GitHub repository](https://github.com/dbaeumer/wasm-wasi-sample) and directly read from GitHub.
+So the Python interpreter has full access to the files in the workspace.
 - the sample code is multi file. `app.py` depends on `hello.py`.
-- the output shows up in VS Code's terminal.
+- the output shows up nicely in VS Code's terminal.
 - you can run a Python REPL and fully interact with it.
 - and of course it RUNS in the web.

+One additional thing to mentions is, that the Python interpreter compiled to WASM has no modification to be able to run in VS Code for the web.
+The bits are one for one the once created by the CPython team.

 ## How does it work?

-As said earlier we are using the Python WebAssembly executable provided by the Python team.
-But how does the web assembly talk to the files in the workspace and gets access to VS Code's terminal?
+So how does the web assembly talk to the files in the workspace and gets access to VS Code's terminal?
+The Python team provides WebAssembly binaries of their interpreter in two flavours: one compiled with [emscripten](https://emscripten.org/index.html) and the other compiled with the [WASI-SDK](https://github.com/WebAssembly/wasi-sdk).

-When starting the endeavor we looked at the tool chains available to create web assemblies from C/C++ and Rust code.
-The two prevalent tool chains for C/C++ are (a) [emscripten](https://emscripten.org/index.html) and (b) [WASI-SDK](https://github.com/WebAssembly/wasi-sdk).
 Although they both create WASM code they have quite different characteristics:

 - *emscripten*: has a special focus on the Web platform and [Node.js](https://nodejs.org/en).
 Besides generating WASM code it also generates JavaScript code that acts as a host to execute the WASM code in either the browser or Node.js environment.
 - *WASI-SDK*: compiles C/C++ code to WASM and assumes a host implementation that conforms to the [WASI](https://wasi.dev/) [specification](https://github.com/WebAssembly/WASI).
 WASI stands for WebAssembly System Interface.
 It defines several operating-system-like features, including files and file systems, sockets, clocks, and random numbers.
 [Wasmtime](https://github.com/bytecodealliance/wasmtime) is for example a runtime that provides a WASI host implementation and therefore supports executing WebAssembly code compiled to WASM-WASI on a standard operation system.